hb020/sds1004x_bode/README.md

 VXI-11 moving to TCP port 9010
 ```

-When done, you can stop the process via Ctrl-C.
+When done, you can stop the process via Ctrl-C. You can also specify the parameter `-1` to stop the process once one bode plot is done .

 ## Some possible errors